oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 In this section we are going to experience the interaction possible from an end user of the PCS interface.

-Each step identify the role, and what the user in the specific role try to achieve.

 ### **1**: Login to Oracle Cloud

 ---